yangchoi/django/README.rst

 Django
 ======

+🐍 Hi!
+This is YangHyojeong, And I make it :)

 Django is a high-level Python web framework that encourages rapid development and clean, pragmatic design.
 Thanks for checking it out.